jambrr/planner/README.md

-# planner
+# Planner
-A Google Chrome extension
+A Google Chrome extension that allows the user to create a Google Calendar event from a selected datetime.